The Family Lore and Tales

 Rebecca Bryan was born Jan.
 9, 1739, and married Daniel Boone on Aug.
 14, 1756 in North Carolina.
 From much speculation, we do believe that our Bryan line came into Georgia via North Carolina… and we place John Bryan’s birth around 1850-60… so that could very well place him as Rebecca’s younger brother.

-Another tale told to Thelma, was that the very same Daniel Boone and Rebecca (Bryan) Boone were the uncle and aunt of James Bryan… so that would make Rebecca the sister of his father, John Bryan.
-Naturally this is exactly what all the Bryan researchers want to hear… the connection to Daniel Boone.
-I searched up and down, inside and out… and I haven’t found a solid link as of yet, but that still doesn’t mean that it isn’t true!
+Another tale told to Thelma, was that the very same Daniel Boone and Rebecca (Bryan) Boone were the uncle and aunt of our James Bryan… so that would make Rebecca the sister of his father, John Bryan.
+Naturally, this is exactly what all the Bryan researchers want to hear… the connection to Daniel Boone.
+I searched up and down, inside and out… and I have yet to find a solid link as of yet, but that still doesn’t mean that it isn’t true!
 It just means that I haven’t found the connection!
 Any researcher will tell you… that there’s always a chance!
 I know the Boone line has been pretty well documented, but there are still a few lines that seem to have migrated off the path, leaving holes with no documented information… and I’m hoping that’s my case.
 It might not be me, but maybe one day… another researcher will find that missing link to turn our tales and lore into a documented story… and they will write that story!

 And just like with my McKinley line… there were mentions of three “Bryan” brothers who went to Kentucky with Daniel Boone… and said how they were uncles of my James Bryan.
 While it is documented that a John and Nancy (unk) Bryan are parents of my James Bryan… I do not have any documentation of John’s parents or his siblings.

 Those “three” Bryan brothers who went to Kentucky with Daniel Boone to build Bryan’s station were William, James, and Morgan….. all sons of Morgan Bryan.
-The oldest son of Morgan Bryan was Joseph Bryan… who was said to be the father of my “John” Bryan (married to Nancy)… and possible brother to Rebecca Bryan (married to Daniel Boone).
+The oldest son of Morgan Bryan was Joseph Bryan… who is said to be the father of my “John” Bryan (married to Nancy)… and possible brother to Rebecca Bryan (married to Daniel Boone).

 The last tale/lore from Thelma, was that way back somewhere, there were two Bryan brothers, both judges… and one being the direct ancestor of William Jennings Bryan.
 He’s another line I have peeked into, but never found anything to warrant a deeper look.